 Now let's turn our attention to the other side of the room.
 This is what it looked like.
-I thought I had finally painted all of our interior doors navy blue only to realize I had forgotten that one, lone door.
+I thought I had finally painted all of our interior doors navy blue (yes, I love blue paint colors and use them often as a neutral in our homes) that one, lone door .
 It taunted me.

 At long last, we finally painted it (and changed the knobs and hinges, just like we did with all the other interior doors in our house).
 It finally looks complete!
 The curtains and plant help make space look finished as well.

 I'm so happy with how it turned out AND am very glad the space was able to be enjoyed by my sister, niece AND mother-in-law already!
 Happy it was used several times before we have to pack it up and move :)

 - Door paint: Midnight in the Tropics by Behr

 - Pendant light